The cache is a camouflaged 200ml Systema cliptop container hidden at the eastern entrance to Cruickshanks Tunnel.

 The Cruickshank Legacy series

-This series consists of:
+The Cruickshank Legacy series of caches consists of:

 This series of caches centres around the Cruickshank Tunnel on the original route of the Upper Hutt to Featherston railway line.
 The 120 metre tunnel passes under the hills that separate Maoribank and Mangaroa and sits in an isolated spot only accessible by an informal bush track.
 The tunnel, with a gradient of 1 in 35, was built in 1875 and opened on 28 December 1877.
 It closed 29 October 1955, three weeks after the opeing of it's replacement, the Rimutaka rail Tunnel.